Everyone needs time to relax and enjoy themselves, and traveling seems to fit the bill for practically anybody.

 A trip to Laguna Beach is an absolutely unforgettable experience.
 It is located directly along the Pacific Coast Highway, making it an excellent stop on your California road trip.

-Within this gorgeous region, visitors are treated to cascading, leafy green hills, magnificent coastal parks, and exotic beaches.
+Within this gorgeous region, visitors are treated to cascading, leafy green hills, magnificent coastal parks, and the best beaches in town.

 While the city has several stunning beaches and luxurious resorts, it is most recognized for its strong artistic community.